Title: The Poppy War (The Poppy War #1)

 “Fear was impossible to eradicate.
 But so was the will to survive.”

 R. F. Kuang’s writing was incredible: it was simple and yet completely addicting.
 The pacing was absolutely wonderful.
 The book is split into three parts, each growing darker as the story goes on.
 I was also very impressed by her ability to blend fantasy elements with history.
-The Poppy War is inspired by parts of Chinese history, such as the Second Sino-Japanese War and the Nanking Massacre, and it was very easy to see the illusions to those events throughout the book.
+The Poppy War is inspired by parts of Chinese history, such as the Second Sino-Japanese War and the Nanking Massacre, and it was very easy to see the allusions to those events throughout the book.
 In addition, there are many other components of the novel that make this such a gripping read: gods and goddesses, military school, shamanism, war strategy, and lots of fighting and action.

 “I have become something wonderful, she thought.
 I have become something terrible.
 Was she now a goddess or monster?
 Perhaps neither.
 Perhaps both.”